slouis5/slouis5/README.md

-- 👋 Hi, I’m Serginau LOUIS
+- 👋 Hi, I’m Serginau LOUIS, Economist-Statistician (DESS degree) and Programmer
-- 👀 I’m interested in Python programming Language, Data Analysis, Datascience, and sowftware development
+- 👀 I’m interested in Python programming Language, Data Analysis, Datascience, and sowftware/web development
 - 🌱 I’m currently learning tools for Data Science.
 - 💞️ I’m looking to collaborate on software or projects where I can work as Statistician or Data Analyst
 - 📫 How to reach me: Whatsapp ~ +(509) 3811 4034, Mail ~ serginaulouis@gmail.com